 Our team of four professional counsellors are highly qualified and have studied at university post-graduate level in counselling.
 Their experience in counselling and their previous professional background equips them excellently them to deal with young people.
 All counsellors are full members of the New Zealand Association of Counsellors.

 The school Health Centre is available for all students and staff, providing a drop-in service if students are unwell or suffering from acute injuries.
 The facility also provides health talks and education for students and answers students’ questions about these topics.

-If a student is unwell or injured, the nurse will refer them to a doctor, our visiting physiotherapists or, if necessary, send the student home with parental permission.
+If a student is unwell or injured, the first aid officer will refer them to a doctor, our visiting physiotherapists or, if necessary, send the student home with parental permission.

 Students should have a permission slip from their teacher to visit the Health Centre during class, or they can come along at break times.
 Our visiting physiotherapists run a service at various times throughout the week.
 The first aid officer can book physiotherapy appointments (firstname.lastname@example.org) or students can self-refer.

 Through the Career Education programme at Pakuranga College students will develop and build a range of career management competencies.
 This enables them to take their best next step beyond Pakuranga College and to successfully manage career decisions and life opportunities.

 The main focus of the Careers and Transition Department is to help students find the best first step beyond school.
 We work with students from Years 9 to 13 to and offer: